kuiyonggen/kuiyonggen.github.io/_posts/2024-05-16-poems-of-tangyin.md

 Car dust and horse feet are nobles's fun,

-Wine cups and flow branches are the poor's fate.
+Wine cups and flower branches are the poor's fate.

 If compare the rich to the poor,